One-loop divergences in first order Einstein-Hilbert gravity: Introduction

-The aim of this work is to compute the quantum corrections to the gravitational action to first order in the coupling constant, $\kappa$.
-This was first done in a classic paper by 't Hooft and Veltman in 1973 \cite{tHooft}, as a byproduct of their analysis of one-loop amplitudes in non-abelian gauge theories.
-In first order formalism, where the fields $g_{\m\n}$ and $\Gamma^\l_{\a\b}$ are independent, the same problem was studied by Buchbinder and Shapiro \cite{Buchbinder}.
-More recently, first order formalism has been also studied for the Einstein-Hilbert action in \cite{mackeon,mikail}.\\
+This work aims to revisit the computation of the one-loop quantum corrections to the gravitational action in the naive first order formalism.
+The action is assumed to be still the Einstein-Hilbert one, with the Riemann tensor given solely in terms of the connection field and with the addition of a minimally coupled massless scalar field.
+We shall find exactly 't Hoot and Veltman's counterterm \cite{tHooft} even in the presence of a scalar field, and even off-shell, which is a result stronger than the one guaranteed by the general theorems of quantum field theory that only assert on-shell equality.
+The same problem was studied by Buchbinder and Shapiro \cite{Buchbinder} a while ago.
+More recently, first order formalism has been also studied for the Einstein-Hilbert action in \cite{mackeon,mikail}.